 Grants that are determined to be contributions, as defined by Accounting Standards Codification (ASC) 958-605, Not for Profit Entities - Presentation of Financial Statements, are reported as net assets with donor restrictions if they are received with donor stipulations that require certain objectives of the grant to be met.
-When these donor objectives are satisfied, that is when a purpose restriction is accomplished, the funds are reclassified to net assets without donor restrictions.
+When these donor objectives are satisfied, that is when a purpose restriction is accomplished, the funds are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
 Grants that are determined to be an exchange transaction as defined by ASC 958-605 are not considered contributions and are reported as an increase in net assets without donor restrictions when the revenue is earned and services are provided.

 Revenue from Exchange Transactions: The Center recognizes revenue in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers, as amended.
 ASU 2014-09 applies to exchange transactions with customers that are bound by contracts or similar arrangements and establishes a performance obligation approach to revenue recognition.
-The Center records the following exchange transaction revenue in its statements of activities and changes in net assets for the year ending June 30, 2023.
+The Center records the following exchange transaction revenue in its statements of activities and changes in net assets for the years ending June 30, 2024 and 2023.